TimJentzsch/dev.timjen.net/src/blog/bevy-fifth-birthday.svelte.md

 Of course, some features just don't work on the web that have native support.
 But wherever possible, the CLI should be able to deal with apps that have no web-specific configuration.
 A prime example of this is the default `index.html` and the automatic inclusion of the Bevy assets folder.

+One benefit of this is that it's also easy to test Bevy's examples!
+To keep them simple, they often can't contain any web-specific configuration, but a lot of them work out-of-the-box with the Bevy CLI.
+Try out `bevy run --example=breakout web` in the Bevy repository.

 ### Good defaults